 |---|---|

-After deregulation in the late 1970s, airlines fought for your business, and budget airlines entered the market.
+After the Airline Deregulation Act of 1978, airlines competed for your business, and budget carriers entered the market.
 Southwest and Ryanair stripped away frills, so you paid for transport, not luxury.
-As aircraft design improved and fuel efficiency rose, carriers trimmed expenses again.
-Each advance pushed air travel affordability further, giving you more freedom to fly without surrendering your budget.
+As aircraft design improved and fuel efficiency rose, carriers trimmed expenses again, pushing air travel affordability further and giving you more freedom to fly without surrendering your budget.

 How Commercial Aviation Changed Modern Travel